 If there is one delicacy that you must try in the Ilocos Region, it would be their own Empanada version.
 A deep-fried savory dish wrapped in this orange taco-like shell with mince, egg, spices, and other condiments all inside.
 I like that you could also see how they make an empanada right in front of you.
 Just add a dash of the Ilocos vinegar, and you start munching!
 Yum!

 4X4 MASINTOC SAND DUNES | Paoay Ilocos Norte

-If you are are looking for an adrenaline type of adventure, then go to Masinto Paoay and experience the 4×4 ATV ride.
-For a registration fee of Php 500.00, you will definitely be screaming the moment that the ATV starts rocking on the sand dunes.
+If you are looking for an adrenaline type of adventure, go to Masinto Paoay and experience the 4×4 ATV ride.
+For a registration fee of Php 500.00, you will definitely be screaming the moment that the ATV starts rocking on the dunes.
 Going up and down, making sharp turns while seated at the back really made it a great adventure.
 Halfway through, they will take you to a spot to experience sand boarding.
 You can sit on the board if you want, but it’s worth taking a risk by standing up and rolling over the sand.
 It’s so much fun!